Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 Thank you.

-Uh I'm gonna be looking for uh, you know, fiscally responsible individuals that maybe are um the unknown at this point that are be that'll be coming out and representing the people's voice, and uh I hope to see changes.
+I'm going to be looking for, you know, fiscally responsible individuals that maybe are the unknown at this point that will be coming out and representing the people's voice.

-And you know, I go with that for my day, and I I Well, you better tell people what the serenity prayer is because some of them don't know what it is.
+And you better tell people what the serenity prayer is because some of them don't know what it is.

-Well, it says, God grant me the serenity to accept the things I cannot change.
+Well, it says, God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

-I mean, um there are many people.
+I mean, there are many people.

-I'm in the health care field myself.
+I'm in the healthcare field myself.

-Um we were very subdued.
+We were very subdued.

-This is this is my point, Sandy.
+This is my point, Sandy.

 We know exactly what's coming.